breggles/emailio/README.md

 The data file is in CSV format and has the following required fields:

 * email_address - email address of the recipient
-* email_hash - hash of the email address

 ## Sample email template